 Our Shaykh

-* Received the national award for ‘Outstanding Arabic Scholar’ in 1997 CE conferred by former president of India: Dr. S. D. Sharma;
+* Received the national award for ‘Outstanding Arabic Scholar’ in 1997 CE conferred by president of India: Dr. S. D. Sharma;

 * Deeply learned in the Glorious Qur’aan and Sunnah;